 In this program, UW-Eau Claire participants become regular students at the University of Limerick (UL) in Ireland.
-You will enroll directly in classes with Irish students, be taught by UL instructors, and live in one of five residential villages at UL.
+You will enroll directly in classes with Irish students, learn from UL instructors, and live in one of five residential villages at UL.